NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Cases.md

 | Last Updated | Last time the case was updated. |
 | Warnings | Using icons, display if clinical or biospecimen elements are missing for the case. |

-On the top left section of the screen, the user can download data about the selected case or all cases in the project.
+On the top left section of the screen, the user can download data about all cases associated to the selected filter.

 # Case Details